 Social Media Addiction Treatment

-Clinical staff (licensed therapists) will sit down with your child and go over their social media accounts.
-Discussion is focused on the reason for posting photos or statements online- what the camper was trying to achieve or the image they seek to project.
+Clinical staff (behavior coaches) will sit down with your camper and discuss their social media accounts.
+The discussion is focused on the reason for posting photos or statements online- what the camper was trying to achieve or the image they seek to project.
 From a therapeutic standpoint, there is significant value in going over the camper’s social media to get to the root of the void they were trying to fill by the use (or inappropriate use) of social media.
-Sometimes staff can help the camper clean up their social media accounts, and sometimes the camper simply needs to delete the account and make the decision as to whether they should start over or forego social media all together for a while.
+Sometimes staff can help the camper clean up their social media accounts, and sometimes the camper simply needs to delete the account and make the decision as to whether they should start over or forego social media altogether for a while.

 Research suggests that media use can have detrimental effects on academic outcomes (e.g., Johnson, Cohen, Kasen, & Brook, 2007).
 In one study, social media use was negatively associated with academic outcomes, but newspaper reading and music listening were positively associated with academic outcomes.

 Percent of teens using social media sites 10 times a day (or more)

 22% of teenagers log on to their favorite social media site more than 10 times a day, according to a study in Pediatrics.